We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Although one parent is frequently denied physical custody, this does not mean that they have no right to see their children.
 On the contrary, in almost all cases, the physically non-custodial parent will have visitation rights with the child.
 This may include the right to have the child live at the non-custodial parent’s home for significant portions of each month.

 The other form of custody is known as legal custody.
 This refers to the ability of a custodial parent to participate in decisions that materially affect the child’s well being.
-A parent with legal custody will also have absolute veto power over any decision taken on behalf of the child that the parent feels may not align with the child’s best interest.
+A parent with legal custody will also have absolute veto power over any decision taken on behalf of the child that the parent feels may not align with the child’s interest.

 While physical custody is rarely granted jointly, legal custody may be given to both parents.
 But this is usually only done where there is no obvious contention or animosity between the parties.
 For this reason, most child custody cases that appear before the Family Courts will not result in both parents being awarded joint legal custody.
 In cases where there is considerable hostility between the parties, joint legal custody would almost always result in constant deadlock, and the parents would need to resort to the court system on nearly every important decision.